To provide minimum specifications for fabric covered buildings promoting quality, value, longevity, and competition.

 Templeton, IA 51463

-Requests for approval must be made in writing prior to any bid submittal and must contain detailed information on deviations performance from indicated specifications for consideration; owner will determine equivalent performance requests from non-approved suppliers.
+Requests for approval must be made in writing prior to any bid submittal and must contain detailed information on deviations performance from indicated specifications for consideration.
+The owner will determine equivalent performance requests from non-approved suppliers.

-Fabric covered building system with deviations from specification will not be accepted unless owner issues written approval for all deviations prior to bid submittal.
+Fabric covered building system with deviations from the specification will not be accepted unless the owner issues a written approval for all deviations prior to bid submittal.